 Here are five signs that self-doubt is crushing your career — and how to combat this doubt to build confidence and reach your full career potential.

 Do you set incredibly high standards, then beat yourself up if you fail to reach them?
-Perfectionism is
+Perfectionism is often a major source of self-doubt holding you back in your career.

 You’re obsessed with what others think and worried about getting perfect results.
 You become so overwhelmed by the size of the goals you set for yourself you procrastinate.
 In extreme cases, you never share your ideas with others.